 A: Particularly in the first days of learning sight words, it is not unusual to have to repeat the same set of words several times.
 At this early stage, the child is learning how to learn the words and is developing pattern recognition approaches that will accelerate his progress.
 It is important to give him time to become confident with his current set of words, and avoid overwhelming the child with new words when he hasn’t yet become familiar with the old words.

 Q: Do I need to do all five techniques for every word?

-A: Initially we start out by using all five techniques with each new word.
+A: Start out by using all five techniques with each new word.
 The techniques use different teaching methods and physical senses to support and reinforce the child’s memorization of the word.
 After a few weeks of lessons, you will develop a sense for how long it takes your child to learn new words and whether all five exercises are necessary.
 Start by eliminating the last activity, Table Writing, but be sure to review those words at the next lesson to see if the child actually retained them without that last exercise.
 If the child learns fine without Table Writing, then you can try leaving out the fourth technique, Air Writing.
 Children who learn quickly may only need to use two or three of the techniques.

 Q: How long will it take to get through a whole word list?
 I want my child to learn ALL the words!!!

 A: That depends on a number of factors, including frequency of your lessons as well as your child’s ability to focus.
 But do not get obsessed with the idea of racing through the word lists to the finish line.
 It is much, much better for your child to solidly know just 50 words than to “kind of” know 300 words.
 We are building a foundation here, and we want that foundation to be made of rock, not sand!

 Leave a Reply